srl-ethz/mobilerack-interface/SoftTrunk/README.md

 # How to set up software for new arm
 1. set parameters
     1. Parameters of arm is defined in *SoftTrunk_common_defs.h* in include/ directory.
-    1. Modify AugmentedRigidArm.cpp to match the length and mass of each PCC element with the physical arm.
-(TODO: move this to SoftTrunk_common_defs as well)
 1. create URDF files
     1. run ./create_xacro in SoftTrunk/ directory to create the URDF XACRO(URDF but with macros) files for robot, *robot.urdf.xacro*, inside urdf/ directory.
     1. run ./create_urdf.sh in /urdf directory to create the URDF file, robot.urdf (which combines robot.urdf.xacro and macro_definitions.urdf.xacro).